 "Surprise, bitch." - American Horror Story: Coven

 The modern day metric of measuring a show is how GIFable it is.
 This Emma Roberts gif of her saying “Surprise, bitch.
 I bet you thought you’d seen the last of me” as Madison Montgomery basically took over Tumblr for an entire season of TV.
 It was applied to other shows, movies, and basically every situation where you could take it to someone.
+When the character returned in AHS: Apolcalypse, so did the line.
 Surprise, Bitch… it made the list.